-Eleven days after arriving in new York, he married Anna, who had helped him escape from slavery.
-Douglass was married to Anna for 44 years, until she died in 1882.
+Eleven days after arriving in New York, he married Anna, who had helped him escape from slavery.
+Douglass was married to Anna for 44 years until she died in 1882.
 They had five children.

-Work as Anti-slavery campaigner
+Work as an Anti-slavery campaigner

 The Douglass’ settled in New Bedford, Massachusetts, where they became active in anti-slavery campaigns.
 An important influence was William Lloyd Garrison.
 Garrison was a fierce anti-slavery campaigner, who held uncompromising views on abolishing slavery.
 Listening to Garrison speak was an important moment for Douglass, and he became more committed to the movement.
 Garrison also mentioned Douglass in his weekly journal – The Liberator.